johnchen93/NoteR/README.md

 ## Executables

-Executable versions of NoteR are available for Windows.
-Mac versions have also been tested, and will be included in a later commit.
+Executable versions of NoteR are available for Windows and Mac, and can be found [here](https://github.com/johnchen93/NoteR/releases).

 Simply unzip the downloaded file containing NoteR into a directory, and run NoteR.exe inside the unzipped folder.